nih-niddk-mbs/StochasticGene.jl/docs/src/api/fit.md

 - **`priormean`**, **`priorcv`**, **`noisepriors`**, **`fittedparam`**, **`fixedeffects`**, **`onstates`**, **`decayrate`**, …
 - **`resultfolder`**, **`label`**, **`writesamples`**, **`burst`**, **`optimize`**, …

+For RNA histograms, **`rna_truncation=:legacy`** reproduces the v0.7.8 histogram support rule; use **`:none`** for all bins.
+Keep this setting fixed when comparing runs.
+A negative **`decayrate`** or negative decay placeholder in **`priormean`** is resolved from gene/cell halflife metadata and converted to inverse minutes before initialization, with `1.0` as the unavailable-metadata fallback.

+`burst=true` computes a posterior burst-size distribution during finalization.
+`optimize=true` runs a separate LBFGS optimization initialized at the best sampled point.
+Neither analysis is recreated later by dataframe assembly.

+Do not confuse these summaries:

+- row 1 of `rates_*.txt` is the largest-likelihood point encountered during sampling;
+- posterior mean and median are rows 2 and 3;
+- `optimized_*.txt` contains the separate numerical optimizer result;
+- `burst_*.txt` summarizes burst size evaluated over posterior samples.

 ### v1.11 beta API changes

 - **`CombinedData`**: Multimodal fits use `datatype = (:rna, :trace)` or `datatype = (:rna, :dwelltime)`.
 The order is canonicalized, likelihoods are evaluated per modality, scalar likelihoods are summed, and WAIC pointwise predictions are concatenated in canonical modality order.